Last Pocket Eight Ball Rules

 - Jose Vazquez from United Kingdom on 5/9/2009 11:46:43 PM

-Puerto Rico is a place in which last pocket 8ball is played a lot.
-If the shooter sinks his last group ball in your pocket then you in turn choose his pocket, it will still be his shot.
+In Puerto Rico, is is most common that if the shooter sinks his last group object ball in your last pocket, then you in turn choose his "last pocket".
+After you make your choice, it will still be his shot.

 - Che Cazzo from Chicago, IL on 10/28/2010 12:19:26 AM